Avinash7Dhoni/project-raw-food/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/9ecd2915-61b9-4dee-816f-aa797d36a88a) and start prompting.
+Simply visit the project-raw-material https://project-raw-food.lovable.app and start prompting.

 Changes made via Lovable will be committed automatically to this repo.